code-gmc/code-gmc/README.md

 ## More Than Software
 Not everything here is code.
 Many of the most valuable resources are simple documents created from years of serving churches.
+Software is only part of the solution.
+Clear documentation helps volunteers succeed.

 Including:

 •	Church Technology Handbook